-wants to ease the transition for property owners, who have been newly mapped into a high-risk flood zone, and the mandatory flood insurance purchase requirements that go along with map changes.
-If your property was newly mapped into a high-risk flood zone on or after October 1, 2008, you may be eligible for the lower-cost Preferred Risk Policy for up to 2 years after the latter of the 2 following dates:
+wants to ease the transition for property owners who have been newly mapped into a high-risk flood zone and are dealing with the mandatory flood insurance purchase requirements.
+If your property was newly mapped into a high-risk flood zone on or after October 1, 2008, you may be eligible for the lower-cost PRP for up to two years after the latter of the two following dates:

-The effective date of the map revision
+- The effective date of the map revision

-January 1, 2011
+- January 1, 2011

 Talk to your agent.
 Previous and current flood zone documentation for your property will be needed to validate your PRP extension eligibility.
 Historic maps and current effective maps are available through FEMA's Map Service website